Vaernus12/EMBRS/README.md

-# EMBRS
+# EMBRS Forged
-EMBRS is a platform on the XRP Ledger for game developers to provide a "Play-To-Earn" mechanic within their games
+EMBRS Forged is a platform on the XRP Ledger for game developers to provide a "Play-To-Earn" mechanic within their games

 ## Features